yanganto/near-staking-knd/docs/shardnet-on-aws-lab.md

 This lab assumes you have created an account on shardnet.
 [Challange 1](https://github.com/near/stakewars-iii/blob/main/challenges/001.md)

 - Get [NixOS EC2 AMI](https://nixos.org/download.html#nixos-amazon)
-  In this demo I used London (eu-west-2): `ami-08f3c1eb533a42ac1` NB: Each region uses an AMI with a different name so double check that you picked the correct region on the NixOS site if the AMI doesn't show up in the AWS UI.
+  In this demo I used N.Virginia (us-east-1): `ami-0223db08811f6fb2d` NB: Each region uses an AMI with a different name so double check that you picked the correct region on the NixOS site if the AMI doesn't show up in the AWS UI.

   ![image](https://user-images.githubusercontent.com/38218340/185245850-28b37993-3645-491a-b6fd-bb908737bf8d.png)

 - Setup VM
-  AWS > EC2 > AMIs > `ami-08f3c1eb533a42ac1` > Launch instance from AMI (we tested on c5ad.4xlarge with 300GB gp3 disk) > Launch instance
+  AWS > EC2 > AMIs > `ami-0223db08811f6fb2d` > Launch instance from AMI (we tested on c5ad.4xlarge with 300GB gp3 disk) > Launch instance
 - SSH to instance

 #### Edit `configuration.nix` so it is as below: `nano /etc/nixos/configuration.nix`